basho/basho_docs/source/languages/en/riak/ops/building/planning/cluster.md

 Scaling
 -------

-Riak can be scaled in two ways, vertically (improved hardware) and horizontally (more nodes).
+Riak can be scaled in two ways: vertically (improved hardware) and horizontally (more nodes).
 Both ways can provide performance and capacity benefits, but should be used in different circumstances.
-The [[riak-admin cluster command|riak-admin Command Line#cluster]] can assist in scaling both directions.
+The [[riak-admin cluster command|riak-admin Command Line#cluster]] can assist in scaling in both directions.

 #### Vertical Scaling
 Vertical scaling, or improving the capabilities of a node/server, gives greater capacity to the node but does not decrease the overall load on existing members of the cluster.
 That is, the ability for the improved node to handle existing load is increased, but the load itself is unchanged.
-Reasons to scale vertically include increasing IOPS, increasing CPU/RAM capacity, and increasing disk capacity.
+Reasons to scale vertically include increasing IOPS (I/O Operations Per Second), increasing CPU/RAM capacity, and increasing disk capacity.

 #### Horizontal Scaling
 Horizontal scaling, or increasing the number of nodes in the cluster,